CleanCocoa/OpenAny/README.md

 ## Usage

-Powered by the `openany://` URL scheme, you can launch apps and open files!
+Powered by the `openany://` URL scheme, you can launch apps and open files.

 Open app:

 - `openany://app/com.apple.textedit`<br>
   launches TextEdit via its bundle identifier.
+It's a bit cumbersome, so:
+- `openany://app/TextEdit`<br>
+  launches TextEdit via its app name (not case-sensitive, actuall).
+That may not always be unique, though.
+Pick your poison 🙂

 Open file: